Aviana: Died 12 hours after her four-month vaccines

 I went to work as usual a few hours later, so she was with her babysitter until my mom got off of work.
 I picked Aviana up from my mom’s house that night when I got off work around 8:30.
 They told me she had been a little fussy, was very tired, and not her normal talkative playful self.

 Aviana was usually very vocal normally, cooing, babbling, laughing and very alert.
-So I chalked up this abnormal behavior to the “normal” reactions to shots, because that’s what they tell you.
+So I chalked up this abnormal behavior to the “normal” reactions to shots because that’s what they tell you.
 They advise not to come in unless the baby’s fever is high.
 I took Aviana home, changed her and fed her.
 She fell right asleep as she finished her feeding, which was another abnormal for her.
 She was usually up late, ready to play.

 She was face down and blue

 I laid her down around 9:30 or 10 and when checked on her before I went to bed at 11:30, she was laying on her left side.
-Aviana had been sleeping through the night since two months, so I didn’t think anything of not hearing her throughout the night, because she was a good sleeper.
+Aviana had been sleeping through the night for two months, so I didn’t think anything of not hearing her throughout the night, because she was a good sleeper.

 I woke up at 6 am the next morning to get ready for class and went to check on her before I started my routine.
 Then I peeked in and began to worry.